 Proffitt is part of Young County, located 100 miles from Fort Worth and 90 miles from Abilene.

 The town was founded in 1862 by Robert Smith Proffitt and his family.
 By 1880, the small city already had a post office and a church.
 The main economic activity of Proffitt was farming and freighting business.
 However, the town never flourished.

 At its peak, Proffitt had a population of fewer than 100 people.
 Due to its farming activity, the community struggled to get by during World War I.

 Proffitt’s cemetery remains a tourist attraction where you can find the graves of many children who unfortunately died at the beginning of the 20th century.

 Located in Mason county, Hedwigs is 100 miles from Austin and 30 miles from Fredericksburg.

 Hedwig’s Hill was founded in 1853 by Christopher Voges and Ludwig Martin.
 The two men were German descendants and traveled to Texas with a group of people wanting to establish a German colony in the area.

 In five years, the town had its first post office.
 The primary economic activities were farming and freight businesses.
 By the beginning of the 20th century, Hedwigs Hill had added a community store and cotton, wool, and cattle business.
 Also, the town had a school and three churches.

 There’s nothing left of what Hedwig Hill once was.
-Many roadrunners pass by highway 87 without even noticing it is a ghost town.
+Many roadrunners pass highway 87 without even noticing it is a ghost town.